Accurate Small-Signal Modeling of Digitally Controlled Buck Converters with ADC-PWM Synchronization: Experimental Verification

-The digital converter setup operates under TEM modulation with turn-on centered sampling, with controller gains set as $K_p=0.2$ and $K_i=0.2$.
-Fig.~\ref{fig:TEM_On_Ti} shows the measured analog loop gain.
-The analog loop gain is obtained via Bode 100, using an injection transformer to insert perturbations as a voltage source between the ADC input and the low-side current-sensing resistor.
-Two input channels of the Bode 100 measure the voltages at both ends of the injection transformer relative to ground.
+The converter operates under TEM with turn-on centered inductor current sampling.
+The circuit parameters, operating conditions, and design objectives are given in Table \ref{tab:parameters}.
+Using the design method in Section V.A, the PI parameters are determined to be $K_P=0.1592$ and $K_iT_S=0.047$.
+Fig.\ref{fig:TEM_On_Ti_12V_2A} and Fig.\ref{fig:TEM_On_Tpul_12V_2A} show that the measured $\omega_c$ and $\theta_c$ are $2\pi\times9.2\text{kHz}$ and $\pi/180^\circ\times51^\circ$, which validates the PI design method.

+Fig.~\ref{fig:gid_ident} illustrates the open-loop experimental setup for identifying $G_{id}(s)H_i$.
+A perturbed PWM duty-ratio signal, $d(t)$, is generated by the DSP.
+Since the measurement is performed in open loop, as shown in Fig.~\ref{fig:gid_ident}, sideband effects do not influence the identified response.
+The Bode 100 network analyzer measures the transfer function from $d(t)$ to the sensed current $i_s(t)$, yielding:

+where $V_D$ denotes the amplitude of $d(t)$, and $Z_{RLC}(s)$ is the RLC impedance seen from the switching node $v_{SW}$.
+The identification is carried out on the actual hardware under $V_{IN}=12~\mathrm{V}$ and $D=0.25$.
+The measured response shows good agreement with the component values given in Table~\ref{tab:parameters}.

+The $T_i$ measurement follows the conventional approach\cite{YanNaPartI}, in which a perturbation source (the injection transformer) is inserted in series with the ADC input and the network analyzer measures the response across it.
+Fig.~\ref{fig:TEM_On_Ti_2A} presents the measured $T_i$ at $I_{REF}=2~\mathrm{A}$ for various $V_{IN}$ and different duty cycles.
+The measurement result shows good agreement with the prediction.

-Fig.~\ref{fig:TEM_On_Tpul} presents the comparison of the digital loop gain predicted by the proposed model against measurements obtained via two distinct injection methods.
-In the first method, akin to that in~\cite{Lin_Accurate_Digital_Buck}, the DSP samples the perturbation signal from the Bode 100 analyzer, combines it in software with the sampled inductor current, and then outputs both the pre- and post-injection current samples via DACs back to the Bode 100.
-The second method implements a Software-based Frequency Response Analyzer (SFRA) directly on the DSP: the SFRA injects discrete sinusoidal perturbations in software at selected frequencies and applies a Discrete-Time Fourier Transform (DTFT) to extract the magnitude and phase response at each frequency.
-This procedure is repeated sequentially over the frequency range to construct the bode plot.
-Fig.~\ref{fig:TEM_On_Tpul} demonstrates that both measurement methods yield equivalent results and closely agree with the model predictions.
-The discrepancy observed around 4 kHz is primarily attributed to core losses in the inductor during operation, which were not accounted for during the $G_{id}$ characterization.
+Fig.~\ref{fig:TEM_On_Tpul_2A} compares the $T_\text{pul}$ response predicted by the proposed model with the measurements obtained using two different injection methods.
+In the first method, the perturbation signal generated by Bode 100 is sampled by the DSP, added to the PI controller output, and the pre- and post-injection PI controller outputs are routed back to the Bode 100 via DACs~\cite{Lin_Accurate_Digital_Buck,Ruan_Loopgain_Measure}.
+The second method implements a software-based frequency response analyzer (SFRA) directly on the DSP.
+In this approach, the SFRA injects discrete sinusoidal perturbations in software at selected frequencies and uses a discrete-time Fourier transform (DTFT) to extract the magnitude and phase response at each frequency.
+The process is repeated sequentially over the frequency range to construct the Bode plot.
+As shown in Fig.~\ref{fig:TEM_On_Tpul_2A}, the two measurement methods produce equivalent results and closely match the model predictions.
+In practice, SFRA is preferable because it does not require a dedicated network analyzer and can be easily embedded in the firmware.